Gaelic Games Canada: Canadian tournaments

 Canadians who participation in Gaelic Games have a number of opportunities to compete at the local, provincial, and inter-provincial level, within Canadian borders.

 These include the Western Canadian Championship, which is a tournament for Canadian Gaelic football teams.

+The inaugural Canadian National Championships were held in Toronto in 2022.
+Gaelic games, across all codes, were played at all levels.
+It was an all Vancouver hurling final when JP Ryan's defeated local rivals Cú Chulainn whilst St Finnian's defeated St Vincent's in the Men's Football final.
+In camogie, Le Chéile Camogie Club came out on top after the 3rd and final game.
+ISSC Vancouver Ladies footballers came from 8 pts behind to defeat Toronto's Ladies Football Champions St Pat's in the ladies football final.

 North American tournaments

 In North American competition, Canadian teams compete in the USGAA North American Championships, hosted in America by the United States Gaelic Athletic Association (USGAA).

 International tournaments

-GAA World Games

-Canada GAA has sent Canadian teams to the GAA World Championships in the past, including the 2016 Etihad Airways GAA World Games.
+Canada GAA has previously sent Canadian teams to the GAA World Games, including the 2016 Etihad Airways GAA World Games.
 For the 2019 Renault GAA World Games, thirty-four Montreal Shamrocks were selected to represent Canada.
 This competition was hosted in Ireland in July 2019.
 It was the largest delegate from 1 club in Canada.
-This included the following: